-PRIORITY = The priority of this function as if there are several functions that are running on the same action.
-This can for example tell in what order code is triggered in the front-end.
+PRIORITY = The priority of this function is as if there are several functions that are running on the same action.
+This can, for example, tell in what order code is triggered in the front end.
 1 runs first, higher numbers run later.

-You can make actions yourself too so that you for example easily can add functions to the product pages.
+You can take action yourself, too, so that you, for example, can easily add functions to the product pages.

 When you have made your own action tag, your templates – or other parts of your code can hook into this point of time in your site and extend it with custom functions.

 Avoid Using Visual Composer or Other Page Builders